Vizzuality/jiminy/README.md

 Some of the possibilities (like `'pie'`) can be the result of a transformation made to a column (for example, grouping it by its values).
 This happens when only one column is needed to compute the chart.

 If an array of column names is provided, `recommendation` returns only the charts that can be obtained with the combination of all the specified columns.
 Note that it won't return the ones obtained with just one (or a part) of the columns.

+### Jiminy.columns( chart )

+This methods accepts as parameter the name of a chart and returns the dataset's column names that can be used to compute it.
+It doesn't return combinations of columns but instead a list of columns that can be used by their own to render the chart, or one of a combination of two.
+It's useful when letting a user choose from a list of columns what are the ones he/she can use to render a concrete chart.

+If the method returns an empty array, it means that the chart can't be obtained with the dataset.
+In that case, you could preferably check before the available types of charts making a call to `recommendation`.

 ## Troubleshooting